aubreyjcook/dev_sandbox.css/css-outline.md

 CSS describes how HTML elements should be displayed.
 CSS is interpreted by web browsers to render the style of an HTML document.

 Web browsers view HTML documents as content, and CSS as style.
-A simple analog is that of a text document or the physical paper text of a book, magazine, or page.
+A simple analog is that of a text document or the physical paper raw text of a book, magazine, or page.
 When viewing text in a raw text viewer like Notepad, text is displayed as raw content, and this content can be **organized** into a hierarchy using a markup language like HTML or XML (which utilize two different approachs to organizing content,) but the visible style and representation of the content is determined by the program displaying the content, altering things like font, text color, size, and other visual properties.

 We will not go into the details of HTML or XML in this outline, but one of the most important aspects of HTML to understand in the context of CSS is the property of **sematics** and **logical properties**